Nick Fradiani: Early life and education

 Fradiani was born on November 15, 1985, in New Haven, Connecticut.
 He is the son of Nick Fradiani III, a musician who, as of 2016, regularly performs at Water's Edge Resort and Spa, as well as in clubs and restaurants, and on cruise ships, and Elizabeth Fradiani (née Maher).
 He is of three-quarters Italian and one-quarter Irish descent.
 His father gave his son a drum set when he was two years old, and encouraged him to learn to play piano and later guitar.
 Fradiani has a sister, Kristen, who was born a day before his sixth birthday on November 14, 1991.
-Kristen and their paternal cousins Jamie and Nicole attend Southern Connecticut State University.
+Kristen and their paternal cousins Jamie and Nicole attended Southern Connecticut State University.
 Their paternal cousin, Dean Fradiani Jr., son of the elder Nick's late brother Dean Fradiani Sr., is the owner of Fradiani Landscaping, LLC, in East Haven.

 Fradiani graduated from Guilford High School in 2004.

 Fradiani has a bachelor's degree in history from Wheaton College, Norton, Massachusetts.
 He intermittently worked as a substitute teacher at schools while mainly focusing on picking up gigs at local bars wherever he could.
 He also briefly held a daytime job as a computer software salesman.